-Property Owner's Name
+Property Owner's Name Date Telephone

-Date

-Telephone

-Property Address

-Email Address
+Property Address Email Address

-HOMEOWNER - REQUEST FOR APPROVAL: This form should be used to request permission for any actions approved in the Countryhouse Homeowners' Guide, Section IX.
-These include removing any live trees; planting or removing any other plants; or installing edging.
-Please describe the nature of what you'd like to do.
-If you need more room, please just attach a page.
-Basic drawings (and photographs, if possible) are required to show all proposed items and locations, including relationships to lot lines and to existing structures and landscaping.
+HOMEOWNER - REQUEST FOR APPROV actions approved in the Countryhouse Homeown planting or removing any other plants; or install you need more room, please just attach a page.
+I all proposed items and locations, including relat ners' Guide, Section IX.
+Thing edging.
+Please describe Basic drawings (and photog hese include removing any live trees; the nature of what you'd like to do.
+If graphs, if possible) are required to show

-FENCING (Optional): While permanent fencing of all types is prohibited in Countryhouse, temporary fencing to prevent deer from browsing on new plants may be requested.
-If approved for the requested location, it must be installed in a manner that is easily removed; no mortar or permanent attachments are allowed.
-This is the only model allowed, if approved:

-Lowes - No Dig Black/Powder-Coated Steel Fence Panels Common: 44-in x 36-in; Actual: 44.7-in x 36.8-in) Item #: 320834 | Model #: 838175 approx. \$25 (for 2)
+FENCING (Optional): While permanent fencing Countryhouse, temporary fencing to prevent deep plants may be requested.
+If approved for the recinstalled in a manner that is easily removed; no attachments are allowed.
+This is the only model Lowes - No Dig Black/Powder-Coated Steel Fencommon: 44-in x 36-in; Actual: 44.7-in x 36.8-iItem #: 320834 Model #: 838175 approx. \$2 er from browsing on new quested location, it must be mortar or permanent allowed, if approved: ace Panels in) in

 TO INCLUDE FENCING REQUEST, CHECK HERE:

-Please remember that shrubs planted by the homeowner become the property of Countryhouse.
+Please remember that shrubs planted by th e homeowner become th e property of Countryhouse.

-Estimated Start Date: Days to Complete:
+Estimated Start Date: Days to Complete :

-· · ·

-Owner Signature Date:
+Owner Signature: D Pate:

-PLEASE RETURN TO: Landscaping Committee, c/o hoa@millhouseproperties.com, or submit in AppFolio portal: https://millhousehoa.appfolio.com/connect/

-If approved by the Landscape Committee, it will then be submitted to the Board for the Board's decision.
+PLEASE RETURN TO: Landscaping Committee, c/o hoa@millhouseproperties.com, or submit in AppFolio portal: https://millhousehoa.appfolio.com/connect/ If approved by the Landscape Committee, it will then be submitted to the Board for the Board's decision.